 - Uncashed miscellaneous checks

 - Unidentified remittances

 - Stored Value Cards (VolCard, Mocs Card, Skykawk Card, etc.)

 - Non-cash items are considered “lost and found” items.
 These items are not considered to be unclaimed property and should not be reported to the state.

-- Before reporting unclaimed property as described above, the university is required to exercise due diligence in attempting to notify the property owner of amounts $50 or greater with information on how to claim property.
-Sending first-class or registered mail to the last known address of the property owner constitutes due diligence.
-Letters must be sent during the “Due Diligence Window” specified by the state Treasurer and based on the reporting date.
-(Property under $50 requires no due diligence letter and is submitted to the state along with other unclaimed amounts from the same calendar year.)
+- Before reporting unclaimed property as described above, the university is required to exercise due diligence in attempting to notify the apparent owner of amounts $50 or greater with information on how to claim property.
+“Due diligence” is defined under applicable Tennessee law as the degree of care which a reasonably prudent person would exercise in the normal course of business operations and sending a written notice via first-class or registered mail to the last known address of the apparent owner.
+Such written notice must be sent not more than one hundred eighty (180) days, nor less than sixty (60) days, before filing the report with the state Treasurer.
+If an apparent owner of unclaimed property has consented to receive electronic mail communications from the university, the university shall send the notice by both first-class mail to the apparent owner’s last known mailing address and by electronic mail, unless the university has reason to believe that the apparent owner’s electronic mail address is not valid.
+(Property under $50 requires no due diligence notice letter and is submitted to the state along with other unclaimed amounts from the same calendar year.)

 Deadline for campus or institute business offices to transmit excel file of abandoned property to the Controller’s Office (stored value card and credit balances in accounts receivable.)

 Reports, verification forms and unclaimed property (cash) are due in the state Treasurer’s Office.

 Note: The university will require proper proof of ownership when individuals claim property items.
 The Controller’s Office and campus or institute business offices have developed procedures for handling claims.